surendra-dire/Prometheus-Grafana/3. Installation and Configuration/Readme.md

   group_by: ['alertname']                        # group alerts by their alertname label.
 Alerts with the same alertname will be grouped together in a notification.
   group_wait: 30s                                # Alertmanager will wait for 30 seconds before sending the notification
   group_interval: 5m                             # Minimum amount of time between two notifications for the same group of alerts
-  repeat_interval: 3h                            # If an alert is still firing after the first notification, it will be repeated every 3 hours
+  repeat_interval: 3h                            # If an alert is still firing after the first notification, it will be repeated every 1 hour
   receiver: 'surendra'                           # receiver for the alerts

 receivers: